shafy/shafyy/content/about.md

 draft: false
 ---

 My name is Can Olcer.
 I'm a software engineer and entrepreneur.
-I'm working on a fun educational VR game (at [Kosmos School](https://kosmosschool.com), together with [Dorena](https://twitter.com/dorenanagel)).
+I create nerdy VR games (at [Kosmos School](https://kosmosschool.com), together with [Dorena](https://twitter.com/dorenanagel)).

 We also run a side project called [Froggodoggo](https://froggodoggo.com) that brings together founders looking for a side gig to finance their startup and companies looking to hire them as part-time software engineers.